johnalison/obsidian-notes/Journal/21 November 2024 Thursday.md

 - Stats ratio error wrong!
 - updated error in the ration plots
 - Added error bacd for the bkg uncertainty
-- Need to blind the NoFvT plots !!!... running....
+- Need to blind the NoFvT plots !!!... running....DONE
 - [x]  Function for processing stack dict in `base_class/plots`
 - remade noFvT plots now blinded
 - updated the mixed data summary plots

 # Stats Chat
 - How to ensamble gamma/~gamma